 The Dutch Netherlands is as synonymous with windmills as France is with wine.
 Most of the iconic photos of windmills are from this area of the world; however, you will find windmills in many other countries across the globe.
 The Kinderdijk Windmills were on the last leg of an ambitious seven-country tour.
 It included Iceland, Sweden, Denmark, Germany, Luxembourg, Belgium, and the Netherlands.
 With our limited time, we knew we had to include windmills or miss out on an essential piece of Dutch history.
-The research led us to Kinderdijk and what a great choice it was.
+The research led us to Kinderdijk, which was a great choice.

 The History of the Windmills

 The Kinderdijk Windmills, an iconic part of the Holland landscape, is the largest concentration of windmills in The Netherlands.
 Built during the 1700s to keep water out of the polder and pump it into a massive reservoir, they stand proud as National Monuments and have been a Unesco World Heritage site since 1997.
 This is one of the most impressive collections of windmills in the world.

 These 19 remarkable windmills stretch out over a wide area with extensive paths to walk or bike.
 These ingenious structures are unique due to their size and scale.
 They stand as high as 128 feet tall and are made of brick.
 Kinderdijk, like much of The Netherlands, sits below sea level.

 It is fascinating to learn the story of these windmills and their importance to this farming community.
 Understanding why they exist makes visiting them that much more intriguing.
 With knowledge, we become even more appreciative of what we are privileged to see.